Sunday, August 17, 2025

 An Alternative to THAT Fake A.I.-Generated Summer Reading List

-After reading about the recent kerfuffle regarding how the Chicago Sun-Times printed an AI-generated, syndicated 2025 summer reading list with books that don't actually exist, I was inspired to create my own alternate summer reading list of books that are similar to the AI-generated ones, but actually exist.
+After reading about the recent kerfuffle regarding how the Chicago Sun-Times printed an AI-generated, 2025 summer reading list with books that don't actually exist, I was inspired to create my own alternate summer reading list of books that are similar to the AI-generated ones, but actually exist.
 These are books that generated nice reviews, but you may not have heard of.
 Some made it to famous book clubs, but not all.
 Anyway, I thought it would be a nice idea to give them a plug since they are fairly similar to what Artificial Intelligence thinks we should be reading this summer.
 It’s a little like your Aunt Martha giving you a summer reading list, which you grudgingly accept, only to find something a little better on your library or bookstore shelf.

 So, here is my Alternate Summer Reading List in a nice, handy list that you can print out.
 Feel free to share this list with subscribers to the Chicago Sun-Times with our sympathies.
 Feel free to share it with your book club.